 Lower Competition Creek (Figure 1 and 14) water quality appeared to be moderated by input from Sourdock Creek.
 Element concentrations (metals) at Lower Competition Creek were substantially lower than at the Upper Competition Creek sample site from 2000 to 2002 (Weber Scannell and Ott 2006).
 Unlike the Upper Competition Site, no samples from Lower Competition Creek contained concentrations of iron, nickel, or lead that exceeded the chronic criteria for aquatic life (Weber Scannell and Ott 2006).
-It was apparent in the 2014 to 2017 sample period that water quality had changed from that observed from 2000 to 2002 (clear water) to red/orange staining and opaque water (Figure 14).
+It was apparent in the 2014 to 2018 sample period that water quality had changed from that observed from 2000 to 2002 (clear water) to red/orange staining and opaque water (Figure 14).

 Figure 14.
-Lower Competition Creek (left photo 2000/2002 and right photo 7/30/2014).
+Lower Competition Creek (left photo 2000/2002 and right photo 7/11/2018).

-Average chlorophyll-a concentrations in Lower Competition Creek from 2014 through 2017 were substantially lower than those found from 2000 to 2002 (Figure 15) - an indication of degraded water quality.
+Average chlorophyll-a concentrations in Lower Competition Creek from 2014 through 2018 were substantially lower than those found from 2000 to 2002, an indication of degraded water quality (Figure 15).

 Figure 15.
-Average concentration of chlorophyll-a (± 1SD) in lower Competition Creek.
+Average concentration of chlorophyll-a (± 1SD) in Lower Competition Creek.

 The average aquatic invertebrate density in Lower Competition Creek was highest in 2000 (Figure 16).
-Average density ranged from 1.3 in 2014 to 26.2 invertebrates/ m3 in 2000.
-Aquatic invertebrate densities from 2014 to 2017 were substantially lower than the previous sample period.
-The percent Chironomidae also was higher from 2014 to 2017 than it was from 2000 to 2002 (Figure 17).
-Taxa richness varied from 13 to 22 taxa per site over the sample years and generally was higher during the 2014 to 2017 sample period (Figure 18).
+Average density ranged from 1.3 in 2014 to 26.2 invertebrates/m3 in 2000.
+Aquatic invertebrate densities from 2014 to 2018 were substantially lower than the previous sample period, another indication of degraded water quality.
+The percent Chironomidae was also higher from 2014 to 2018 than it was from 2000 to 2002 (Figure 17).
+Taxa richness varied from 13 to 24 taxa per site over the sample years and was generally higher during the 2014 to 2018 sample period (Figure 18).

 Figure 16.
-Average aquatic invertebrate densities ± 1SD in lower Competition Creek.
+Average aquatic invertebrate densities ± 1SD in Lower Competition Creek.

 Figure 17.
-Percent Chironomidae and EPT in lower Competition Creek.
+Percent Chironomidae and EPT in Lower Competition Creek.

 Figure 18.
-Aquatic invertebrate taxa richness in lower Competition Creek.
+Aquatic invertebrate taxa richness in Lower Competition Creek.

-Juvenile Dolly Varden use lower Competition Creek as rearing habitat during the ice-free season (Bradley and Ott 2018).
+Juvenile Dolly Varden use Lower Competition Creek as rearing habitat during the ice-free season (Bradley and Ott 2018).
 In 2000, fyke nets were used to catch fish moving either upstream or downstream in early July and late July.
 Catches yielded four juvenile Arctic grayling and 38 juvenile Dolly Varden (Weber Scannell and Ott 2006).

-Minnow trap data collected from 2000 to 2002 and from 2014 to 2017 are presented in Figure 19.
+Minnow trap data collected from 2000 to 2002 and from 2014 to 2018 are presented in Figure 19.
 The CPUE has been highly variable with a low of two fish/day in 2000 and a high of 47 fish/day in 2016.
-Generally, the CPUE was higher from 2014 to 2017 and may reflect a higher number of fish using this section of the creek due to degraded water quality conditions in the upper part of the drainage (e.g., Upper Competition Creek).
+Generally, the CPUE was higher from 2014 to 2018 and may reflect a higher number of fish using this section of the creek due to degraded water quality conditions in the upper part of the drainage (e.g., Upper Competition Creek).

 Figure 19.
-Catch per unit of effort for juvenile Dolly Varden in lower Competition Creek.
+Catch per unit of effort for juvenile Dolly Varden in Lower Competition Creek.